cp79shark/Shark.PdfConvert/README.md

     public IActionResult ConvertToPdf([FromBody] PdfConversionSettings model)
 	{
-		// TAKE CARE WHEN Accepting the Conversion Settings from user land
+		// TAKE CARE WHEN Accepting the Conversion Settings from user land, it would be best
+		// to just NOT DO it, accept your own custom model and map the parameters as needed.
-		// You could do something like the following to prevent malicious code execution
+		// If you insist, then you could do something like the following to prevent malicious code execution
 		// also be careful with the Custom*Args options, etc
 	#if DEBUG
         // set path to executable, UNSAFE DEBUG USE ONLY FOR TESTING